 East Georgia State College (EGSC) is a unit of the University System of Georgia (USG).
 University System of Georgia offices are located at 270 Washington Street, S.W., Atlanta, Georgia 30334.
-The USG includes the following institutions: 1 research institute, 4 research universities, 2 regional universities, 12 state universities, 13 state colleges and Georgia Public Library Services.
+The USG includes the following institutions: 4 research universities, 4 comprehensive universities, 10 state universities, 13 state colleges as well as Georgia Public Library Services and Georgia Archives.
 These public institutions are located throughout the state.
 A 15-member constitutional Board of Regents governs the University System, which has been in operation since 1932.
 Appointments of Board Members are made by the Governor, subject to confirmation by the State Senate.
 The regular term of Board members is seven years.
 The Chairman, Vice Chairman, and other officers of the Board are elected by the members of the Board.
 The Chancellor, who is not a member of the Board, is the chief executive officer of the Board and the chief administrative officer of the University System.
 The overall programs and services of the University System are offered through three major components: Instruction, Public Service/Continuing Education, and Research.